-- 1. In the event of violation of the above rule due to an emotional reaction, the member of staff will communicate this to the Director - 2.
-In the event of violation, the staff member contacts the parents as soon as possible to report and explain the incident - 3.
-If the pupils' parents file a complaint with the director, a meeting is arranged between the parents and the Director.
-If the parents do not object, the staff member involved is present - 4.
-If no satisfactory solution is found during the above discussion or if a conversation is not possible, the Director advises the parents to lodge a complaint with the board and / or the confidential adviser.
+- 1. In the event of violation of the above rule due to an emotional reaction, the member of staff will communicate this to management. - 2.
+The staff member or management contacts the parents as soon as possible to report and explain the incident. - 3.
+If the students' parents file a complaint, a meeting is arranged between the parents and management.
+If the parents do not object, the staff member involved is present. - 4.
+If no satisfactory solution is found during the above discussion or if a conversation is not possible, management advises the parents to lodge a complaint with the board and/ or the confidential adviser.
 The confidential adviser can refer the matter to the board or to the national complaints committee.